 - Confirm that your package is the lasted version

 The vulnerability score is based on the Common Vulnerability Scoring System v2 (CVSS v2) used by the NVD.
 The severity can be high (H), medium (M), or low (L) as determined by NVD.

 For more information see the NVD Frequently Asked Questions, we recommend the beta NVD site for increased usability, or A Complete Guide to the Common Vulnerability Scoring System v2 on first.org.

 Threat Stack runs a daily assessment when an agent is first installed and then daily starting at 12am UTC.

 No, you cannot run an assessment on demand.
 This means it will take up to 24 hours for suppressions to remove alerts or unsuppressed vulnerabilities to display.

 I removed a package, why am I still seeing the vulnerability?

 Threat Stack runs assessments every 24 hours, removals and changes will not display until the next assessment completes.

 Threat Stack sources vulnerabilities from the NVD’s published CVE reports.

-You can choose to suppress a vulnerability if no remediation options exist.
+You can choose to suppress a vulnerability, preventing it from displaying in future assessments.
 Click here for more about suppressing vulnerabilities.